Loren Zúñiga

-Lorenzo "Loren" Zúñiga Owono (born 18 January 2003) is a Spanish-born Equatoguinean professional footballer who plays as a striker for Málaga CF.
+Lorenzo "Loren" Zúñiga Owono (born 18 January 2003) is a professional footballer who plays as a striker for Primera Federación club Real Madrid Castilla.
+Born in Spain, he represents Equatorial Guinea at international level.

+A product of Málaga CF, playing there up to the first team, he joined later Real Madrid, being initially assigned to the second reserve side.

 Early life

-Zúñiga was born in Fuerteventura, Canary Islands to an Equatoguinean mother while his father, Lorenzo Zúñiga Ocaña, a footballer from Málaga, was then playing for CD Corralejo.
+Zúñiga was born in Fuerteventura, Canary Islands to Peninsular Spanish parents.
+At the time of his birth, his father, former footballer Lorenzo Zúñiga Ocaña, originally from Málaga, was signed to Fuerteventura club CD Corralejo.
 He was raised in Málaga, after his father's retirement from playing.
+He is of Equatorial Guinean descent through his maternal grandfather.

 Club career

 Zúñiga joined Málaga CF's youth setup in 2012, aged nine, from Atlético Portada Alta.
 He made his senior debut with the reserves on 18 October 2020, starting in a 1–0 Tercera División home win against Juventud de Torremolinos CF.

 On 23 February 2021, Zúñiga renewed his contract until 2024.
 He made his first team debut on 14 March, coming on as a second-half substitute for Caye Quintana in a 1–0 away win over UD Logroñés in the Segunda División.

+On 29 December 2023, Zúñiga left Málaga.
+Later on 11 January 2024, Zúñiga signed with Real Madrid and being assigned to Real Madrid's second reserve team, Real Madrid C in fifth division.

+On 1 July 2024, Zúñiga was officially promoted to Real Madrid Castilla.

+International career

+Zúñiga officially played for the Spain national under-19 team in 2022, scoring a goal during the 2022 UEFA European Under-19 Championship qualification (whose final tournament served as a qualifier for the 2023 FIFA U-20 World Cup).

+On 31 May 2025, Zúñiga received his first call up to the Equatorial Guinea national team.
+He made his debut on 6 June, starting in a 1–2 friendly loss to Gambia.

+Despite his name not appearing at the FIFA Change of Association Platform, Zúñiga played a match for Equatorial Guinea during the 2026 FIFA World Cup qualification.